 - A monthly maintenance allowance of €250 per dependent;

-- A monthly tuition allowance of €500 per child, when attending a private school (proof of enrollment is mandatory);
+- A monthly tuition allowance of €500 per child, when attending a private school (proof of enrollment and monthly receipts are mandatory);

 - A one-time payment allowance of €300 per dependent, to cover for Portuguese language and culture classes (proof of enrollment is mandatory).

 Insurance: Accidents and Sickness Program for Exchanges (ASPE).